simlay/simlay.github.io/content/posts/2020-08-17-using-uikit-sys.md

 **disclosure**: Some of the `unsafe` rust in this post will have memory leaks.
-There's been some [controversy about unsafe rust](https://steveklabnik.com/writing/a-sad-day-for-rust) and I want to say that writing a safe wrapper for unsafe rust is important to me.
-I've spent a lot of time thinking about how build a safe wrapper for `uikit-sys` and as of writing this post, I've not yet figured it out.
+There's been some [controversy about unsafe rust](https://steveklabnik.com/writing/a-sad-day-for-rust).
+I want to say that writing a safe wrapper for unsafe rust is important to me and I've spent a lot of time thinking about how build a safe wrapper for `uikit-sys`.
+As of writing this post, I've not yet figured it out.

 # Setup